hardbyte/ha-evnex/README.md

 [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=hardbyte&repository=ha-evnex&category=integration)

+Since version `0.6.0` this integration requires Pydantic >2.0, some versions of Home Assistant may not have this version available, you may need to install it manually e.g. with `pip install -U pydantic`.

 ## Sensors

 Each charger device exposes: